vamshikrishna2001/PROJECT-K/README.md

 3. check results in hdfs (command mentioned in one of the scripts)

-use this link (https://www.kaggle.com/datasets/kazanova/sentiment140?resource=download) to download this folder and place it in producer directory
+Use this link (https://www.kaggle.com/datasets/kazanova/sentiment140?resource=download) to download this folder and place it in producer directory